exponea/exponea-android-sdk/Documentation/in-app-content-blocks.md

 ### Customize Carousel View Filtration and Sorting

-Carousel View default filtration has same behaviour as Placeholder view:
+A carousel view filters available content blocks in the same way as a placeholder view:

-- content block is show-able according to `Schedule` configuration
+- The content block must meet the `Schedule` setting configured in the Engagement web app
-- content block is show-able according to `Display` configuration
+- The content block must meet the `Display` setting configured in the Engagement web app
-- content is valid and supported by SDK
+- The content must be valid and supported by the SDK

-Order of shown content blocks is determined by:
+The order in which content blocks are displayed is determined by:

-- primarily by `Priority` descending
+1. By the `Priority` setting, descending
-- secondary by `name` ascending (alphabetically)
+2. By the `Name`, ascending (alphabetically)

-You could put additional filtration and/or sorting by registering of your own `contentBlockSelector` upon Carousel view instance:
+You can implement additional filtration and sorting by registering your own `contentBlockSelector` on the carousel view instance:

 ```kotlin
 carouselView.contentBlockSelector = object : ContentBlockSelector() {